 Device Colors

-Possibility of entering a CMYK or RGB values without their being modified by the profile of the exit color, i.e., we will enter a real value which will be sent to the printer.
+Possibility of entering CMYK or RGB values without their being modified by the profile of the exit color, i.e., we will enter a real value which will be sent to the printer.
 For instance, if we want to obtain a "pure red", we can specify the values: Magenta (M)=100, Yellow (Y)=100.

 Gradient calculation